111: Moon Zero Two

 Music to shoot thugs by.

-Music to (whatever) By is a structure of album titles dating back several decades.
-Perhaps the best selling was 1967’s Music to Watch Girls By from The Bob Crewe Generation.
+Music to (Whatever) By is a style of album title dating back several decades—the best selling was probably 1966’s Music to Watch Girls By from The Bob Crewe Generation.
 Others include Music to Shave By, Music to Suffer By, Music to Strip By, and Music to Be Murdered By.

 I can fly!
 I can fly!
 I’m the luckiest boy in the world!